bethsheets/SNPcalling_tutorial/README.md

 ```

-##Step 3: Call SNPs with FreeBayes
+##Step 3: Call SNPs with freebayes
-3a) Index fasta for freebayes
+3a) Index your assembly for freebayes

 `samtools faidx ahy.fa`